 It Can Reduce The Risk Of Hospitalization Due To Flu-Related Symptoms

 Not only did the flu vaccine prevent an estimated 105,000 flu-related hospitalizations in the 2019-2020 season, but it has been shown to be highly effective in reducing the number of children at risk of needing pediatric intensive care.
-Studies showed that in 2010-2012 the vaccine reduced the risk of children being hospitalized from the flu by 74%.
+Studies showed that from 2010-2012 the vaccine reduced the risk of children being hospitalized from the flu by 74%.

 It Is A Great Preventative Tool For Those With Chronic Health Conditions